 Rebecca Albertini, Vice President of Operations, Pauly Group, Inc.

 3901 Wood Duck Drive, Suite E Springfield, IL 62711

 Please apply for this position on-line at the Laramie County Community College website.
 Candidates must submit a detailed cover letter identifying how they are specifically able to satisfy the essential functions, possess the desired personal attributes and the knowledge, skills and abilities, and meet the minimum and preferred qualifications for this position.
 Providing specific examples is highly encouraged.
 You can upload a cover letter when you create an applicant profile.
-Applications submitted by Monday, June 17, 2019 will receive priority consideration.
+Review of applications will begin immediately.
+Applications submitted by Friday August 2, 2019 will receive priority consideration.

 All applications are confidential and references will not be contacted without the expressed authorization of the applicant.